ahmedsakr/wstrade-api/README.md

 the maximum amount of orders is by any timeframe, but if you have a gut feeling that it is too much, then it is too much.

 A user of wstrade-api has observed that trades in excess of 7 per hour are rejected by the WealthSimple Trade servers.
-You can use this observation as a baseline of how many trade you can perform on an hourly basis.
+You can use this observation as a baseline of how many trades you can perform on an hourly basis.

 ## Getting Started